semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 Go to [Grid system](/layout/grid-system) for a detailed description of this component with code examples.

-@## Breakpoints (soon will be updated)
+@## Breakpoints and grids

 > **TL;DR or main thoughts**: we build our interface as desktop-first, since there is a lot of data visualization and explaining text.

 The main breakpoints that we recommend to use in our interfaces are:

+- 414px
 - 768px
-- 992px
+- 1154px

 So you need to make designs for:

-- 320 — the smallest devices.
-Don't forget them
+- 414px — the smallest devices.
+Don't forget them.
-- 768 — phones and tablets
+- 768px — phones and tablets.
-- more than 992 — big tablets and desktop devices
+- more than 1154px — big tablets and desktop devices.

-See [Breakpoints](/layout/breakpoints/) for more information.
+See [Breakpoints](/layout/breakpoints/) and [Grid](/layout/grid-system/) for more information.

 @## Charts